motdiem/GRARchiver/README.md

 This uses [Requests](http://docs.python-requests.org/en/latest/) to process the http requests.

 ### Usage
+- download GRARchiver.py
+- make sure you have Requests (see above)
-Launch with
+- Launch with  `python GRARchiver.py`
-    python GRARchiver.py
-Then follow instructions.
+- Then follow instructions.

 ### More Info
 - This can take a couple of minutes to run.
 On my machine, it took about 5 minutes to retrieve and write ~170000 items
 - The resulting JSON file can be huge.
-Mine was 640Mo
+Mine was 640Mb
 - Everything is done locally on your machine - at no point I receive any information from GRARchiver
 - If you are using 2-factor authentication, you'll need to generate an application specific passwd
 - What you do with the JSON file is up to you